 Each day, students will join a small group of their peers for hands-on practicums and workshops at the university’s Hadley Farm Equine Center.
 UMass faculty, visiting equine professionals, and of course, the horses themselves will all play a role in the learning experience.
 The program will begin with instruction on horse behavior and safety training.
-Students will explore topics in equine reproduction, stable management, foaling basics, and farrier science.
+Students will explore topics in equine reproduction, stable management, nutrition basics, and farrier science.

-In addition, each student will adopt one of the farm’s horses for the duration of the program and work intensively with that horse on a variety of equine care, training, and management topics.
-The equine science summer pre-college experience program concludes with presentation of student case studies.
+In addition, each student will adopt one of the farm’s horses for the duration of the program and work intensively with that horse on a variety of equine care, ground-work training, and management topics.
+The equine science summer pre-college experience concludes with presentation of student case studies.
 The purpose of this final assignment is to tie together all of the knowledge and skills students have gained and synthesize it into a reflective project that looks at the scientific and practical applications of caring for horses.
 Students will focus on their adopted horse from the different perspectives of stable manager, veterinarian, and trainer.

 - Recognize how the principles of equine behavior, anatomy, nutrition and reproduction are applied to the daily management of an equine facility.

 - Develop their horsemanship skills through daily work with horses.

 - Explore educational opportunities and career pathways in the equine profession.

 - Complete an intensive case-study on their adopted horse, incorporating the knowledge they gained during the course and scientific research on equine husbandry, behavior, and veterinary medicine.